lizardman301/Lizard-bot-rsf/doc/bot_commands.md

 Shortcuts: `!flip` `!cf`

 The bot will flip a coin (metaphorically speaking) and return either heads or tails.
-Fun fact: If 4 heads show up in a row, a Gief player just won a round by spding 4 times.
+Fun fact: If 4 heads show up in a row, a Gief player just won a round by SPD'ing 4 times.

 ## `!edit [channel(s)] <setting> <value>`
 ![!edit example](/doc/assets/images/edit_example1.png)